fakhrirofi/twit-webhook/README.md

 > I don't know why **test_twitivity.py** doesn't work on Github actions, so I don't test that on Github.

-## Customize app.py to manage multiple developer accounts
+## Customize app.py to manage multiple accounts

 You can add many functions that have one parameter (json data type) to process data sent from twitter. <br>